 Lubya

-- Over low - medium heat, melt a tablespoon of oil in a heavy bottom pot.
+- Over low-medium heat, melt a tablespoon of oil in a heavy bottom pot or deep skillet.
 Stir in coriander, cumin, and a pinch of salt—Cook for one minute.
 The spices should bloom and become aromatic.2 tablespoons vegan butter, olive oil, or coconut oil (28g), 1 tablespoon coriander (8g), 1 teaspoon cumin (2g)

 - Slowly add the canned tomatoes and their juices to the pot with the seasoning.
-Cook until the tomatoes start to break down, about seven minutes.
+Cook until the tomatoes break down and have softened enough to easily split with a spatula, about seven-ten minutes.
 Stir as needed so that the tomatoes do not burn.
-Transfer the tomatoes mixture to a blender and blend until smooth.
+Transfer the tomato mixture to a blender and blend until smooth.
 Set aside.1 15 ounce canned diced tomatoes (28g)

-- Using the same pot, over low to medium heat, melt the other tablespoon of oil.
+- Using the same pot or deep skillet, melt the other tablespoon of butter over low to medium heat.
 Add the onion and cook for 7 minutes.
 Limit string the onions so that they begin to caramelize.
-Add garlic and cook for an additional minute.2 cloves garlic, minced, 1 medium onion, red, yellow, or white (110g)
+Add garlic and cook for an additional minute.Tip: I do not clean my skillet between steps one and three.
+I like the onions to pickup the flavor from the spices and tomatoes.2 cloves garlic, minced, 1 medium onion, red, yellow, or white (110g)

 - Add the broth, the blended tomato sauce, kidney beans, salt, and pepper.
 Simmer uncovered on low heat for 15 - 20 minutes.
 Note: while the beans are simmering, start the rice.2 15 ounce canned kidney beans (57g), 1 cup vegetable broth (235g), salt and pepper to taste